doulaiz/amharicTyper/README.md

 This is a Jquery plugin that implements an Amharic/Giz plugin for all the normal input.

 Allowing a user to write in fidels in amharic (or other Ethiopian languages) are sometimes hard to implement.
 Some browsers plugins exist but they require some initial steps by the end user.
-With this plugin, the
+With this plugin, the user can simply write phonetically and see its text change into fidels.

 <h2>Main Features</h2>
 1. just add the class "amharic-typer" to your input, and you are good to go.